ai-mode/ai-mode-anthropic/README.md

 Remember to restart Emacs or re-evaluate your configuration after making changes.
 Your custom model will then appear in `ai-mode`'s model selection list.

-The backend handles all API communication, authentication, and response processing automatically, allowing you to focus on your work while benefiting from Anthropic's powerful Claude models.
+The backend handles all API communication, authentication, response processing, and prompt caching automatically, allowing you to focus on your work while benefiting from Anthropic's powerful Claude models with optimized performance and cost efficiency.

 ## Related Resources